Montana State Prison: Prison life

 The system of managing inmates at the Montana Territorial Prison was intended to follow the Auburn system of penal reform, a method pioneered at Auburn Prison in New York state in the 1820s.
 The Auburn system, or the silent system, hinged on prisoners working in groups during the day, maintaining solitary confinement at night, and adhering to a strict code of silence at all times.
 This rehabilitation method was doomed to fail in Montana, primarily due to the severe overcrowding which plagued the facility from the start.

 Within a month of the prison opening its doors, the building was overcrowded.
 This state of affairs persisted throughout the territorial years, reaching its peak in 1885.
 In that year, 120 inmates were incarcerated at the institution which claimed only 28 cells, or four inmates per cell.
 Inmates camped on the prison grounds, but it wasn't until the completion of the 1886 cell block with its 42 double-occupancy cells and a round of generous paroles that the prison felt relief.

 Although the completion of the cell block meant a roof over a prisoner's head, the amenities of the facility were sparse.
-The cells measured 6 × 8 ft, were constructed of soft brick, and had no plumbing or artificial lights.
+The cells measured 6 ft × 8 ft, were constructed of soft brick, and had no plumbing or artificial lights.
 The building had no heating or ventilation, and, in a region which often experienced temperatures below -30 °F in the winter and above 100 °F in the summer, this made for very uncomfortable tenants.
 To alleviate the discomfort, the administration used wood stoves to heat the building and oil lamps to light it, the smoke from which combined with the stench of bucketed human waste and unwashed bodies to make the environment rank.

 The prison hired a physician to keep the inmates somewhat healthy but provided no pharmaceuticals; any drugs required to administer to the inmates had to be purchased using his own salary.
 Between May and November 1873, the overworked doctor reported 67 illnesses in a population of 21 inmates, or about three maladies per prisoner during a span of six months.
 These sicknesses can be mostly attributed to the crowded, unsanitary conditions of the prison itself and to the poor quality of food provided to the inmates.
 Since the prison was operating on a shoestring budget, it had to feed the inmates with what the territory could provide.
 Therefore, few fruits and vegetables found their way into the diet, and the inmates made do with a menu heavy in proteins and starch.